MissouriState-CSC515-Spring2020/lgint8042-project/lgint8042-project/README.md

 # CSC 515 Project - Landan Ginther

 ## Steps to run:
-When trying to run the project use these two commands in the terminal:
+First begin by ensuring you have all needed components installed by running:
-1. `npm install`
+`npm install`

-2. `npm run build`
-3. `npm start`
+Once everything installs, simply run `npm start` to run a development build of the application.
+To run a production version of the app, run `npm run build` before running `npm start`.